imanhpr/miniCaptcha/README.md

-# ICaptcha
+# miniCaptcha

-You can generate simple image captcha with random color with captcha
+miniCaptcha can generate simple captchas with random colors.

 ## Installation